aaronvark/PeerReview1819/README.md

 - add a title and description
 - click **Create Pull Request**

 Somebody will have to **review** your pull request before it is **merged** into the master branch.
-If you want to make a new pull request, and you current one has not been merged, **ask somebody to review it** before you continue.
+If you started a new issue, and want to make a new pull request, and your current one has not been merged, **ask somebody to review it** before you continue.
+If you commit after doing a pull request, the later commit (on the same branch) will be added to the pull request (so it only matters when you are working on a different issue).

 #### Pulling master into branch
 If the master branch has been updated while you were working on your branch, you will have to pull the master branch into your branch before continuing.
 While you are **on your own branch**, do the following: